projectbaluga/bojex.online/README.md

 - npm
 - (Optional) MongoDB – configuration exists but the prototype stores data in memory

+For a more detailed walkthrough, including running tests and building for production, see [INSTALLATION.md](./INSTALLATION.md).
+To install backend and frontend dependencies in one step, run `./install.sh`.

 ### Backend Setup
 1. `cd backend`
 2. `npm install`